 GSTR 110- Pearson, Eric: You Are What You Eat.
 This section will address many questions about food, including food’s scientific, medical, ethical, and aesthetic dimensions.
 We will read, write, and think carefully about such issues as the origins of domesticated plants and animals, the morality of killing and eating animals, and the difficult question of what makes some food better than other food.

-GSTR 110- Sowers, Nancy: Success: engaging with a liberal arts education, finding vocation, and creating financial security.
-In this course we will explore what it means to be a lifelong learner and lay the foundation for a successful career and a happy retirement.
-Topics include: the value of a liberal arts education, skill inheritance and meaningful career choices, and the components of a stable financial future.
+GSTR 110- Sowers, Nancy: Success: finding and keeping it.
+In this course we will explore what it means to be a lifelong learner and lay the foundation for a successful career as a student and as a professional.
+Topics include: recognizing the value of a liberal arts education, identifying meaningful career choices, thinking about current events, and figuring out what is important to you.
 We will explore these issues thorough regular and substantive writing assignments and seek to enhance college writing skills.

 GSTR 110- Starnes, Bobby: Exploring Concealed and Stock Stories.
 History is complex.
 Textbooks, Wikipedia, and information provided at museums, historic sites, and monuments are not.
 Unfortunately, most of us learn little about the complexities of our history.
 And even more unfortunately, much of what we do learn is wrong.
 Information taken out of context, reshaped to support a particular perspective, or carefully-crafted half-truths make up the stock stories we learn in school.
 These stories present a picture-perfect United States (for example the stock Thanksgiving story or the Columbus ‘discovers’ America story).
 Behind these stories are the ones we are seldom taught—stories concealed in most retellings.
 Using a wide variety of primary documents and artifacts, we will look beyond the stock stories to uncover long-concealed stories.
 Through inquiry, idea generation and development, prior knowledge and experience, visual and critical thinking, and social construction of knowledge, we will explore three overarching questions: